My loved one is

-Detoxing in our Port St. Lucie Facility will give you the benefits of a safe, comfortable environment, and around-the-clock monitoring.
-When medication is deemed necessary for mitigating some of the most intense psychological symptoms of Adderall withdrawal, we offer options that are non-habit-forming and for which the benefits of use far outweigh the drawbacks.
+Detoxing in our Port St. Lucie facility will give you the benefits of a safe and comfortable environment, and around-the-clock care.
+If medication is deemed necessary for mitigating the most intense psychological symptoms, we offer options that are non-habit-forming and for which the benefits of use far outweigh the drawbacks.

 You can take part in individual and group therapy when you’re ready.
-You can also receive treatment for any co-occurring mental health disorders that you might have.
-Adderall addiction is often paired with untreated, underlying issues such as post-traumatic stress disorder, schizophrenia, bipolar disorder, and others.
+Patients also receive treatment for any co-occurring mental health disorders that you might have.
+Abuse of this medication is often paired with untreated, underlying issues such as post-traumatic stress disorder, schizophrenia, bipolar disorder, and others.
 Having constant access to a knowledgeable team of caring professionals greatly reduces the risk of:

 In some instances, patients may additionally experience slowed or uncontrolled movements and other psychomotor changes throughout the first week of the detox process.